Delta Theta Sigma

-We, the members of Delta Theta Sigma Fraternity, in order to promote agriculture, to secure a higher degree of scholarship, to foster the spirit of brotherhood in our vocation, and to ensure social and cultural unity, do promote our organization to the fulfillment of these ideals.

-Common Interests

-The brotherhood of Delta Theta Sigma is composed of elite agriculture majors from all over the United States.
-The national Delta Theta Sigma network includes eight chapters through Ohio State University, Pennsylvania State University, University of Wisconsin–Madison, University of Minnesota, University of Wisconsin–River Falls, Purdue University, Wilmington College of Ohio, and University of Minnesota-Crookston.
-Brothers share common interests in agriculture and outdoor recreation.
-A majority of the members have agricultural and/or rural backgrounds, which provide common bonds through experiences.

-History of Delta Theta Sigma
+History

 In the spring of 1906, several men gathered together in a rooming house at 175 West 9th Avenue in Columbus, Ohio.
-The idea, conceived primarily by three men, Maxwell Corotius, Samuel N. Kerr, and Stanley B. Stowe, was the actual beginning of Delta Theta Sigma Fraternity at The Ohio State University.
+The idea, conceived primarily by three men, Maxwell Corotius, Samuel N. Kerr, and Stanley B. Stowe, was the beginning of Delta Theta Sigma Fraternity at Ohio State University.

+The name, Delta Theta Sigma, and the fourfold purposes of the fraternity were drafted with the advice of Professor Smith of the Greek Language Department at Ohio State University.
+As stated in its constitution, the purpose of Delta Theta Sigma is "to promote agriculture, to secure a higher degree of scholarship, to foster the spirit of brotherhood in our vocation, and to ensure social and cultural unity, do promote our organization to the fulfillment of these ideals."

 The fraternity was incorporated under the laws of the State of Ohio on April 5, 1907 with 17 charter members.

-The name, Delta Theta Sigma, and the fourfold purposes of the fraternity were drafted with the advice of Professor Smith of the Greek Language Department at Ohio State University.

 The Delta Theta Sigma idea was contagious, not only at Ohio State University but also on many other agricultural college campuses throughout the Midwest.
 Within a few years chapters had been organized on ten other campuses.
 At a national convention in 1912, all of the chapters except the original chapter at Ohio State University voted to make Delta Theta Sigma an agricultural honorary fraternity.
 The local chapter at Ohio State University retained the original name, Delta Theta Sigma.
 The other ten chapters, therefore, assumed the name, Gamma Sigma Delta.

 On November 26, 1927, representatives from Delta Theta Sigma at Ohio State University, Alpha Gamma Phi, a local at Pennsylvania State University, and a former FarmHouse chapter at the University of Wisconsin–Madison met in Pittsburgh, Pennsylvania in Room 211 of the William Penn Hotel.
 This meeting resulted in the formation of a new national agriculture fraternity, Delta Theta Sigma.

 Within a two-year period from 1957-1958 all three chapters moved into new houses.
 Gamma chapter at Wisconsin expanded from one house into two houses located at 320 North Lathrop Street.
 Beta chapter at Pennsylvania was the victim of a costly fire during the winter of 1958.
 They were fortunate, however, and found an excellent house at 101 North Patterson Street, into which they moved during the spring of 1958.
 Alpha chapter at Ohio State outgrew the old house and moved into a new chapter home located at 80 East 13th Avenue in March 1958.